Grades & Records Regulations (Undergraduate)

 Each semester is divided into two quarters.
 At the end of the first quarter, faculty submit grades for undergraduate students whose work at that point is deficient in the “D+,” “D,” “F” or “U” range.
 The purpose of these grades is to help students avoid failure or unsatisfactory grades by informing them of the need to improve the quality of their work before final course grades are issued.
 Deficiency grades are NOT calculated into a student’s QPA.

 Marywood University intends to comply fully with the Family Educational Rights and Privacy Act of 1974 as amended.
 This act was designated to protect the privacy of educational records, to establish the right of students to inspect and review their education records and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 A policy statement explains in detail the procedures used by Marywood for compliance with the provisions of the act.
-Copies of the policy statement can be found in the Office of the Registrar.
+Copies of the policy statement can be obtained at the Office of the Registrar or accessed on the University website.

 A student who believes that an error has been made in assignment of a grade must initiate immediate contact with the instructor of the course; any changes made by the faculty member must be made within 90 days of the end of the semester for which the grade was assigned, or in the case of resolution of an “I” or “X” grade, within 90 days of the filing of that grade.

 The student is responsible for reporting in writing to the Office of Academic Records any other error on the academic record within 30 days after a grade or other academic record report is available to the student.
 Marywood University will not be liable for unreported errors on student records.

 Students with sufficient cause to file an academic appeal should initiate the process according to the procedures established for such action.
 Academic Appeals procedures are available from all department offices and in the Offices of the Deans.